PygmalionAI/aphrodite-engine/docs/pages/developer/adding-model.md

 :::

 ## Step 0: Fork the Aphrodite Repository
 Start by forking our [GitHub repository](https://github.com/PygmalionAI/aphrodite-engine) and the build it from source.
-This gives you the abilitiy to modify the source code and test your model.
+This gives you the ability to modify the source code and test your model.

 ## Step 1: Bring your model code
 Clone the PyTorch model code from the Hugging Face Transformers repository and put it into the `aphrodite/modeling/models` directory.
 For instance, Aphrodite's `OPT` model was adapted from Hugging Face's [modeling_opt.py](https://github.com/huggingface/transformers/blob/main/src/transformers/models/opt/modeling_opt.py) file.